raphink/Augeas-book/en/09-writing-lenses/01-chapter9.markdown

 # Writing Your Own Lenses #

-Augeas comes with a set of various lenses which cover most of the basic configuration files on a Linux machine.
-However, there are so many configuration file formats on Linux systems, that you are very likely to miss one at some point.
+Augeas comes with a set of various lenses which cover most of the basic configuration files on a Unix machine.
+However, there are so many configuration file formats on Unix systems, that you are very likely to miss one at some point.

 Augeas lenses are written in a ML language that is similar to OCaml.
 The language consists mostly in regexps and operators to combine them.